The Count of Monte Cristo (1913 film): Reception

-In Before the Nickelodeon, Charles Musser writes, "This remarkable record of late-nineteenth-century theatrical technique ma not have been dynamic enough to launch the company's new line of original productions.
+In Before the Nickelodeon, Charles Musser writes, "This remarkable record of late-nineteenth-century theatrical technique may not have been dynamic enough to launch the company's new line of original productions.
 O'Neill's acting style and the sets were incompatible with popular conceptions of realism and had become old-fashioned, even in the theater.
 When finally released late in 1913, The Count of Monte Cristo received little attention even in the trade press.
 Not surprisingly, the Porter-Golden collaboration was not repeated."

 Preservation

 The film is preserved via paper print at the Library of Congress.
 It is also in the collections of the National Archives of Canada, Ottawa, the George Eastman House, and the BFI National Film and Television Archive.